 Last Updated on

 You must have heard about artificial insemination, which you probably think of as modern technology, but did you know that it has been around since the late 19th Century?
 Yes, that’s right!
 The very first implementation of the technology was carried out in 1884 and was documented in a medical journal after 25 years.
 While the methodology has improved leaps and bounds, the basic procedure remains the same.

 In this article, we shall talk about intrauterine insemination (IUI), which is a type of artificial insemination.
 Today, it is considered as one of the best infertility treatments to help women conceive.
 Read to know more.

 Video: Intrauterine Insemination IUI Process for Infertility Treatment

 What Is Intrauterine Insemination (IUI)?

-IUI or intrauterine insemination is a type of artificial insemination treatment, which has gained a lot of popularity of late.
-IUI treatment includes separating high-quality sperm from sluggish or non-moving ones.
-The sperm is then injected directly into the womb.
+As mentioned earlier, IUI or intrauterine insemination is a type of artificial insemination treatment.
+It has gained a lot of popularity of late and is considered one of the most effective ways to conceive artificially.
+IUI treatment includes separating high-quality sperm from sluggish or non-moving ones and then injecting them directly into the womb.
 The sperm used for this process might be a refined version of the partner’s sperm, or a donor sperm, in which case the process is known as donor insemination.

-- Couples with fertility issues
+- Couples with fertility issues.

-- Couples with medical issues who need some help to conceive, like in the case of an HIV positive partner, who could pass on the disease to their partner or unborn baby
+- Couples with medical issues who need some help to conceive, like in the case of an HIV positive partner, who could pass on the disease to their partner or unborn baby.

 An important thing to note here is that IUI or Intrauterine Insemination is not the same as IVF or Invitro Fertilisation.
 IUI works better for women who do not have very serious fertility issues.